loyoun/System-Design-Final-Project/code/README1.txt

 After that, you can visit "http://localhost:3000" in your preferred browser (I designed using Mozilla Firefox).

 Let me know at loyoun@iu.edu if there are any errors, and I'll see if I can figure out how to fix them.

+NOTE ON OTHER READMES:
+I was not able to complete unit testing, integration testing, or data collection in time.
+They are not included in this release.